 In 1862, the passage of the Morrill Act provided federal grants of land to states that designated one or more colleges to teach agriculture.
 This action resulted, two years later, in the establishment of the Rutgers Scientific School, land-grant college of New Jersey.
-The Rutgers New Jersey Agricultural Experiment Station was founded less than two decades later, in 1880.
+The Rutgers New Jersey Agricultural Experiment Station (NJAES) was founded less than two decades later, in 1880.
 Rutgers now has the distinction of being the only educational institution in the nation that has been a colonial college, a land-grant college, and a state university.
-Varieties bred at the many agricultural experiment stations across the state have been developed using traditional breeding techniques and fall under the category of non-GMO crops.
+Varieties bred at the NJAES agricultural research farms across the state have been developed using traditional breeding techniques and fall under the category of non-GMO crops.

 In agriculture, variety selection is a key strategy for managing pests and diseases, as well as improving yields and profits.
 At the Rutgers New Jersey Agricultural Experiment Station, plant breeders develop and evaluate varieties for New Jersey and the region.
 They select cultivars for factors including fruit quality, yield, and resistance to diseases of local importance.
 Other goals of plant breeding include heat and drought tolerance and cold hardiness.

-Typically, not all experiment station crops are bred under organic conditions in New Jersey.
+Research is conducted to help New Jersey farmers and landscapers reduce pesticide use, reduce water use, and reduce incidence of disease.
+Not all experiment station crops are bred under no-spray organic conditions in New Jersey.
 Organic tree fruit, for instance, would be exceedingly difficult and costly to produce organically, due to pest and disease pressure.
 Selecting disease-resistant or tolerant varieties can help all growers reduce their reliance on conventional chemicals.

 - Center for Turfgrass Science